haifengliu/azrefresh/mooncake/storage-whatis-account.md

 There are two types of storage accounts:

 - A standard storage account includes Blob, Table, and Queue storage.
-File storage is available by request via the [Azure Preview page](/zh-cn/services/preview/).
+File storage is available by request via the [Azure portal page](/zh-cn/).
 - A premium storage account currently supports Azure Virtual Machine disks only.
-Azure Premium Storage is available by request via the [Azure Preview page](/zh-cn/services/preview/).
+Azure Premium Storage is available by request via the [Azure portal page](/zh-cn/).
 See [Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads](http://go.microsoft.com/fwlink/?LinkId=521898) for an in-depth overview of Premium Storage.

 You are billed for Azure Storage usage based on your storage account.
 Storage costs are based on four factors: storage capacity, replication scheme, storage transactions, and data egress.